Workcover QLD Rehabilitation

 Assessment & History

 We’ll start by discussing your symptoms, medical history, and lifestyle.
 It helps us understand the bigger picture and how we can best support your recovery.
-We’ll also assess your posture, movement, strength, and flexibility to pinpoint the areas that need require treatment.
+We’ll also assess your posture, movement, strength, and flexibility to pinpoint the areas that need treatment.

 Diagnosis & Goal Setting